facebook/openzl/doc/mkdocs/doc/sddl/instant-parse.md

 Instant-parse status affects what you can do with the format:

-1. **Parallel processing:** Instant-parse arrays can be processed in parallel because element positions are computable independently
+1. **Parallel processing:** Instant-parse arrays can be dispatched instantly, allowing parallel processing
 2. **Zero-copy access:** Fields in instant-parse records can be accessed directly without parsing
 3. **Predictability:** Layout behavior is explicit and enforceable at compile time